Cray-HPE/docs-csm/operations/kubernetes/encryption/README.md

     daemon set "cray-k8s-encryption" successfully rolled out
     ```

-> **`NOTE`** Ensure above command is executed only if all control plane nodes have successfully completed encryption / decryption i.e. status is same on every control plane node in the cluster before proceeding further.
+> **`NOTE`** Ensure that the above command is executed only if all control plane nodes have successfully completed encryption / decryption, for instance, the status is the same on every control plane node in the cluster before proceeding further.
 See [Encryption status](#encryption-status) for details on how to check this.